tory-kk/crnk-framework/README.md

 ## Requirements

-Crnk requires Java 17, Hibernate 6.6.0 or later and an SLF4J setup for logging.
+Crnk requires Java 17, Spring Boot 3, Hibernate 6.6.0 or later and an SLF4J setup for logging.

 ## Example